-In response to the many requests from AOI members this document has been drawn up to act as an aid/checklist to the commissioning process.
-Although it is understood that the art-buying practice may vary from business to business it is hoped that the outlining of the major issues will be of benefit to both commissioner and illustrator.
+This advice acts as an aid/checklist to the commissioning process of illustration.
+The art-buying practice may vary from business to business, but this outlining of the major issues involved will be of benefit to both commissioner and illustrator.
 Good communication between the illustrator and client is encouraged at all times.

-- Outline your timescale together with a few details of the job.
-Depending on the nature of the commission the illustrator will probably want to discuss uses and fees before making a commitment.
+Outline your timescale together with a few details of the job.
+The illustrator will want to discuss uses and fees before making a commitment to a commission.

-- Is there a particular reason for contacting this illustrator?
-If your call is based on seeing a particular promotion let the illustrator know what you’ve seen as it will give them a better understanding of exactly what it is you’re looking for.
+Is there a particular reason for contacting this illustrator?
+If it is based on seeing a particular image let the illustrator know what you’ve seen as it will give them a better understanding of exactly what it is you’re looking for.

-- Mechanical information such as the likely printed size, whether in colour/mono, space for typography etc. will all be required by the illustrator.
+Mechanical information such as the likely printed size, space for typography etc. will all be required by the illustrator.

-- In terms of content, is a specific visual image required?
-If so this should be communicated as accurately as possible to the illustrator so there can little or no room for mis-interpretation.
+In terms of content, is a specific visual image required?
+If so this should be communicated as accurately as possible to the illustrator so there can be little or no room for misinterpretation.
 Any visual material you can supply to this end will also help.

-- Give an outline of the job which has generated the portfolio request.
-The illustrator may well want to ‘slant’ their portfolio contents to suit the job concerned.
+If requesting files, give an outline of the job which has generated the portfolio request.
+The illustrator may well want to adapt their image selection to suit the job concerned.

-- Consider the purpose of any proposed meeting with an illustrator and bear in mind that it could easily take a day out of the artist’s working week.
-Briefs, portfolio samples and visual material can usually be more efficiently communicated via electronic transmission.
+Consider the purpose of any proposed meeting with an illustrator and bear in mind that it could easily take a day out of the artist’s working week.
+Briefs, portfolio samples and visual material can usually be more efficiently communicated via email or file transfer platforms.